justcarlux/universocraft-scraper/README.md

     const { queryUserByUsername } = require("universocraft-scraper");

     // Using TypeScript or ESM
-    import { queryUserByUsername } from "speedtest-result-scraper";
+    import { queryUserByUsername } from "universocraft-scraper";
     ```

 2. Then, you can call any function by passing the required arguments: